vmware/terraform-provider-vra/website/docs/r/vra_blueprint.html.markdown

 ## Import

-To import the Cloud template, use the ID as in the following example:
+To import the cloud template, use the ID as in the following example:

 `$ terraform import vra_blueprint.this 05956583-6488-4e7d-84c9-92a7b7219a15`